CIA activities in Indonesia: Concerns about Indonesia's military build-up

 During the mid-1960s, communication to what was going on in Indonesia was problematic due to the suspicion that Red China was taking charge.
 The CIA wasn't part of the uprising of the council of generals and was busy with the Vietnam War at the time.
-The U. S. Government sought to frustrate the PKI's ambitions and influence, as reflected in the CIA's 1965 goals and objectives, and its contemporary Intelligence analyses of the political situation.
+The US government sought to frustrate the PKI's ambitions and influence, as reflected in the CIA's 1965 goals and objectives, and its contemporary Intelligence analyses of the political situation.
 Agents of the USG, including its embassy and CIA, have stated that there was no direct involvement in the 1965 Indonesian purge of Communists.
 Scholars have disputed this claim, citing documentary evidence that the US covertly undermined the Sukarno regime and fomented the killings of communists and those branded as communists.

 A February 14, 1965, memo outs a CIA agent.
 William Palmer lived in Puntjak, and was the head of the American Motion Picture Association of Indonesia (AMPAI), which the Jakarta-produced memo describes as a company that had "long brought imperialist films into Indonesia, particularly US imperialist films."
 The memo describes his "true position" as that of a secret service agent, serving "the US imperialist government."
 Not only was Palmer fingered as an undercover agent, but the same memo says that the US ambassador in Indonesia, Howard Jones, is actually a CIA agent.
 The memo alleges collusion between Palmer and Jones, and also says that Palmer hosted Allen Dulles at his home, for a secret meeting.
 The memo cites as its source a periodical called Mainstream.
 According to the memo, Mainstream's investigative journalism had discovered evidence that Palmer has been involved in many counterrevolutionary incidents, anti-Sukarno activities, among other "subversive assignments."
 Mainstream accuses Palmer of providing financial assistance to organizations and parties that can help "form a pro-US cabinet in Indonesia."
 However, about a week later, Jones denies any American involvement in anti-Sukarno activities or overthrow attempts.
 The Christian Science Monitor ran a story in 1985, suggesting that the Czech Disinformation Department may have been responsible for the story that Palmer was a CIA agent.
 The Czechs had established the disinformation through the Indonesian Ambassador, who was receiving girls from them.
 A former deputy director of Czech disinformation operations, Ladislav Bittman, defected to the West in 1968, and said in his book, The Deception Game, that "the Czechs had no direct and persuasive evidence that Palmer was a CIA employee and could only suspect him to be one."
 To this day, there is debate as to whether Palmer was, in fact, a CIA agent.